polio-nanopore/piranha/README.md

                         Specify where you want the temp stuff to go.
 Default: `$TMPDIR` --no-temp             Output all intermediate files.
 For development/ debugging purposes --all-metadata-to-header
                         Parse all fields from input barcode.csv file and include in the output fasta headers.
 Be aware spaces in metadata will disrupt the record id, so avoid these.
   --language LANGUAGE   Output report language.
 Options: English, French.
 Default: English --save-config         Output the config file with all parameters used

 Misc options:
   --runname RUNNAME     Run name to appear in report.
-Default: Nanopore --username USERNAME   Username to appear in report.
+Default: polioDDNS --username USERNAME   Username to appear in report.
 Default: no user name --institute INSTITUTE
                         Institute name to appear in report.
-Default: no institute name --orientation ORIENTATION
+Default: no institute name --notes NOTES         Miscellaneous notes to appear at top of report.
+Default: no notes --orientation ORIENTATION
                         Orientation of barcodes in wells on a 96-well plate.
 If `well` is supplied as a column in the barcode.csv, this default orientation will be overwritten.
-Default: `horizontal`.
+Default: `vertical`.
+Options: `vertical` or `horizontal`.
-                        Options: `horizontal` or `vertical`.
-Alternatively, a `well` column will overwrite this option if provided in the barcodes csv file -t THREADS, --threads THREADS
+  -t THREADS, --threads THREADS
                         Number of threads.
 Default: 1 --verbose             Print lots of stuff to screen